– for Hammered Dulcimer Players (taught by Janis)

 This class is for those that really don’t know which end is up (or down) on a hammered dulcimer.
-Basics of getting started will be covered— If you don’t have a dulcimer, and would like to give it a try, I usually will have a couple of “loaners” available for this class.
+Basics of getting started will be covered— If you don’t have a dulcimer, and would like to give it a try, let me know and I can make a loaner available for this class.

 Putting the pieces of the puzzle together